 Members of the Tertön Sogyal Foundations Board

-Pedro Beroy has been a student of Sogyal Rinpoche for the last ten years.
+Pedro Beroy has been a Rigpa student for the last fifteen years.
 He is currently a Managing Director of Credit Suisse in the Investment Banking Division, based in New York.
 He heads the Bank's global fixed income activities in Life Finance.
 Prior to his current role, he was responsible for the Latin America Structuring and Coverage Group.
 Pedro has more than 16 years of experience in Investment Banking with diverse responsibilities in trading, structuring and sales.
 Pedro holds a Master in Business Administration from the Amos Tuck School at Dartmouth College and a degree in Civil Engineering from the Universidad Politecnica de Catalunya in Barcelona.
-He serves in the board of EMPower, a NGO involved with Emerging Markets communities, and is a member of the Innovative Financing Advisory Group for the Bill & Melinda Gates Foundation.
+He serves on the board of EMPower, an NGO involved with Emerging Markets communities and is a member of the Innovative Financing Advisory Group for the Bill & Melinda Gates Foundation.

-Philip Philippou has been a student of Sogyal Rinpoche for over 25 years, serving the work of the Rigpa organization in several different capacities.
+Philip Philippou has been a Rigpa student for over 30 years, serving the work of the Rigpa organization in several different capacities.
 He graduated from the London School of Economics, earning a BSc degree in Geography.
-Soon after university, he met Sogyal Rinpoche and started to work for the Rigpa centre in London.
-He then served as Sogyal Rinpoche’s secretary and assistant for many years, before establishing and directing Rigpa International, in France, in 1994.
+Soon after university, he started to work for the Rigpa centre in London and established and directed Rigpa International, in France, in 1994.
 He has directed several major development projects for Rigpa, including the Lerab Ling Temple, and organized numerous programmes with visiting Tibetan Lamas.
-He is currently a member of Rigpa International’s Executive Board, and serves as a Board member of several other Rigpa organizations.
+He is currently a member of Rigpa International’s Executive Board and also serves as a board member of several other Rigpa organizations.

-Sebastien Feiss works in Société Générale, one of the biggest European banks, as a portofolio manager for private clients.
-He has been working on financial issues since 2001, first in the bank office of ABN-AMRO, then as assistant fund manager with the same bank.
+Sebastien Feiss worked in Société Générale, one of the biggest European banks, as a portfolio manager for private clients.
+He has been working on financial issues since 2001, first in the bank office of ABN-AMRO, then as the assistant fund manager with the same bank.
 He graduated from a Master in Business Intelligence in Paris and a European master of financial analysis.
 Sebastien is a Rigpa student since 2003.